|

 • Self-Awareness

-• Understanding locals’ expectations clarifies your own prejudices
+• Understanding locals’ expectations highlights your own prejudices

-• Travel experience is essential before making confident life choices
+• This experience is essential before making confident life choices

 The First Step